 Our physicists built an on-campus, advanced ultrahigh vacuum facility for the synthesis of artificially structured quantum materials.
 We also use research facilities at Oak Ridge National Laboratory, CERN, and Jefferson Lab, among others.

 Our faculty members have won seven National Science Foundation CAREER grants in seven years: Steve Johnston and Jian Liu (both in 2019), Andrew Steiner and Lucas Platter (both in 2016), Haidong Zhou (2014), Jaan Mannik (2013), and Norman Mannella (2012).

-- The department hosted the 2018 Southeastern Section of the American Physical Society (SESAPS) meeting.
+- The department hosted the (virtual) 2020 Southeastern Section of the American Physical Society (SESAPS) meeting, as well as the 2018 (in-person) meeting.
 The objective of the Section is the advancement and diffusion of knowledge of physics within the Southeastern region of the United States, including the states of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia, and the Commonwealth of Puerto Rico.
 The Section brings together physicists once a year for a November meeting.

 - Professors Geoff Greene and Kate Jones are members of the Department of Energy/National Science Foundation Nuclear Science Advisory Committee (NSAC).
 Established in 1977, the NSAC provides advice and recommendations on scientific, technical, and programmatic issues relating to the nuclear physics program.

 - Professor Michael Fitzsimmons began 2018 as vice president of the Materials Research Society, taking over as president in 2019 and past president in 2020.
 With a worldwide membership of more than 14,000, the MRS promotes communication and collaboration among researchers to advance interdisciplinary materials research and technology.

-- UT physicists are directors or co-directors of four UT-Oak Ridge National Laboratory joint institutes: the Joint Institute for Advanced Materials (Hanno Weitering), the Joint Institute for Computational Sciences (Anthony Mezzacappa), the Joint Institute for Neutron Sciences (Alan Tennant), and the Joint Institute of Nuclear Physics and Applications (Robert Grzywacz).
+- UT physicists are directors or co-directors of two UT-Oak Ridge National Laboratory joint institutes: the the Joint Institute for Neutron Sciences (Alan Tennant), and the Joint Institute of Nuclear Physics and Applications (Robert Grzywacz).

 - Physics Professor George Siopsis is the Director of UT’s Governor’s Schools for Sciences and Engineering, which serves the top high school students in Tennessee through a four-week non-credit program each summer.